Configuration Import¶

 - File naming: Not relevant since the

 idis taken from the content of the file.
-For keys, the id is based on thekidfield in the JSON file and not based on the filename. - Nested structure: Credentials and issuance configs are grouped under
+For key chains, the id is specified in the JSON file'sidfield. - Nested structure: Credentials and issuance configs are grouped under

-issuance/ - Key management: Cryptographic keys are stored in the
+issuance/ - Key chain management: Unified key chains (keys + certificates) are stored in the

-keys/directory and will be imported automatically.
-After the import, the keys can be removed from the import folder.
-Some implementations like HashiCorp Vault do not support the import feature.
+key-chains/directory and will be imported automatically.
+After the import, the files can be removed from the import folder.
+Some KMS providers like HashiCorp Vault do not support the import feature.

 Configuration Types¶